Oliver Lynn: Early life, family, and career

 In 1953, Lynn bought his 21-year old wife a guitar as an anniversary present and encouraged her to perform in local venues and on local radio.
 At a televised talent competition in Tacoma, Washington, Loretta Lynn was discovered by Norm Burley, who founded Vancouver, Canada-based label Zero Records solely to promote Loretta's music.
 As chronicled in the movie Coal Miner's Daughter, Lynn was instrumental at this stage of his wife's career, during which the couple dutifully set out across the country to promote her debut release "I'm a Honky Tonk Girl".
 The song managed to climb into the top twenty of the country charts, and the couple ended their trip in Nashville with a performance at the Grand Ole Opry.

 Music scholar Martha Hume wrote:When you shake all the stardust off this tale, what you must begin with is an uneducated child from one of the most isolated cultures in the United States who was given in marriage to a man some six years her senior, a man who was a violent and sometimes brutal alcoholic, who was similarly uneducated and without any job skills to speak of.
 Add to that a migration to the state of Washington, where the child had no friends or relations; the arrival of four babies; regular—and reportedly mutual—domestic violence; and an income so unstable that there were times when the family had nothing to eat but dandelion greens, and you have a situation that might well have led to murder.
 But what actually happened was so improbable, so unimaginable, that the lives of Loretta and Mooney Lynn became one of the great legends of the twentieth century.

 Death

-Lynn died on August 22, 1996, five days before his 70th birthday.
+Lynn died on August 22, 1996, aged 69.
 His death was attributed to diabetes-related health problems and heart failure.
 He was buried on the Lynn family estate in Hurricane Mills, Tennessee.
-Upon her death on October 4, 2022, Lynn was buried next to her husband on October 7, 2022, in a small ceremony.
+Three days after her death on October 4, 2022, Lynn was buried next to her husband in a small ceremony.